bricoletc/delfies/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](https://opensource.org/licenses/MIT)
 [![JOSS paper status](https://joss.theoj.org/papers/e9a54b5b34327be54050d6796cf9a31b/status.svg)](https://joss.theoj.org/papers/e9a54b5b34327be54050d6796cf9a31b)

-`delfies` is a tool for the detection of DNA breakpoints with de-novo telomere addition.

-It identifies genomic locations where double-strand breaks have occurred followed by telomere addition.
-It was initially designed and validated for studying the process of Programmed DNA Elimination in [nematodes][Meso_paper], but should work for other clades and applications too.
+`delfies` is a tool that identifies genomic locations where double-strand breaks have occurred followed by telomere addition.
+It was initially designed and validated for studying the process of **Programmed DNA Elimination** in [nematodes][Meso_paper], but should work for other clades and applications too.

-If you use `delfies` in your work, please cite as:
+For details on rationale or to credit the tool, please read/cite the associated paper:
 > Letcher, B., (2025). delfies: a Python package for the detection of DNA breakpoints with neo-telomere addition.
 Journal of Open Source Software, 10(105), 7385, https://doi.org/10.21105/joss.07385

 # <a name="started"></a> Getting started